 Our client was operating a semi truck in Pennsylvania when another semi crossed the highway into his path causing his semi to turn over and end up on the edge of the road in ice and snow.
-Not only did our client sustain sever injury particularly to his face, but the other semi driver who operating in an unsafe manner in bad weather caught fire and burned up.
+Not only did our client sustain severe injury particularly to his face, but the other semi driver who was operating in an unsafe manner in bad weather caught fire and burned up.
 These cases with unsafe driving by huge trucks can be tragic.
-We collected all insurance available of 1 million with life time benefits and income for our client.
+We collected all insurance available of 1 million with lifetime benefits and income for our client.

 New truck drivers are not experienced in everything that can go wrong.
 Brake fade can result from improper braking techniques and it can lead to brake failure.
 Improper downshifting can result in the loss of a gear during deceleration or traveling downhill.
 That means that the truck is out of control.

 Often times bad weather lead to semi truck accident.
 Weather conditions can make a difference in the way you drive.
 The most dangerous weather condition are ones that create low to zero visibility such as fog, dust storm, heavy rain or blizzard.
 It is best to pull over and wait for conditions to improve before continuing to drive.
 At very least, slow down to a speed safe for the weather.
 Be sure you can see and be seen.